AndrewGreen/pescadormvp/README.md

   including for JSONP calls.
 - Testing and building with a single command (via Maven).
 - While maintaining compatibility with standard GWT classes for MVP, it provides:
-    - A generics-based mechanism for associating places, activities and views.
+    - A generics-based mechanism for associating places, activities, views and components
     - Facilities for storing key-value data in places.
     - The ability to associate activities and views with other kinds of state indicators besides places.

-Of course, it also supports all the other goodies that come with GWT, such as:

-- Declarative, modularized HTML and CSS that's easy to read and easy for designers to work with (via UiBinder).
-- Folding out of messages for easy internationalization.
-- A global event bus.
-- Client bundles for access to resources (like images), making for less traffic to the server.
-- Logging.
-- Vetting of generated HTML and URIs for unsafe strings.
-- Etc.

-It also includes some resources for creating internal links (to places in the same GWT app) that are also native HTML links, and some miscellaneous utilities.
+Of course, it also supports all the other goodies that come with GWT (declarative HTML and CSS via UiBinder, client bundles, logging, etc.).
+Plus, it includes resources for creating internal links (to places in the same GWT app) that are also native HTML links, and some miscellaneous utilities.

 # How to use [TODO]